-- 1.1 That Cabinet recommend to Council that the Capital Strategy 2019/20 as set out in Appendix 1 is approved. - 1.2 That Cabinet recommend to Council the final Capital Programme for the years 2019/20 to 2023/24 as set out in Appendix 2 is approved. - 1.3 That Cabinet recommend to Council that the Managing Director and the Head of Finance, in consultation with the Cabinet Member for Performance and Resources, is given delegated authority to make additions, deletions or transfers to or from the 2019/20 to 2023/24 Housing Improvement Programme as appropriate. - 1.4 That Cabinet recommend to Council that the Managing Director and the Head of Finance, in consultation with the Cabinet Member for Performance and Resources, is given delegated authority to make additions, deletions or transfers to or from the 2019/20 to 2023/24 Asset Renewal budgets as appropriate. - 1.5 That Cabinet recommend to Council that the Managing Director and the Head of Finance, in consultation with the Cabinet Member for Performance and Resources, is given delegated authority to make additions, deletions or transfers to S106 funded schemes subject to Member consultation as required under the existing process.

-1.6 That Cabinet recommend to Council that the Managing Director and the Head of Finance, in consultation with the Cabinet Member for Performance and Resources, is given delegated authority to make additions, deletions or transfers to or from the 2019/20 Energy Conservation Refit budget as appropriate.
+- 1. That Cabinet recommend to Council that the Capital Strategy 2020/21 as set out in Appendix 1 is approved. - 2.
+That Cabinet recommend to Council that the final Capital Programme for the years 2020/21 to 2024/25 as set out in Appendix 2 is approved. - 3.
+That Cabinet recommend to Council that the Managing Director and the Head of Finance, in consultation with the Cabinet Member for Performance and Resources, is given delegated authority to make additions, deletions or transfers to or from the 2020/21 to 2024/25 Housing Improvement Programme as appropriate. - 4.
+That Cabinet recommend to Council that the Managing Director and the Head of Finance, in consultation with the Cabinet Member for Performance and Resources, is given delegated authority to make additions, deletions or transfers to or from the 2020/21 to 2024/25 Asset Renewal budgets as appropriate. - 5.
+That Cabinet recommend to Council that the Managing Director and the Head of Finance, in consultation with the Cabinet Member for Performance and Resources, is given delegated authority to make additions, deletions or transfers to S106 funded schemes subject to Member consultation as required under the existing process. - 6.
+That Cabinet recommend to Council that the Managing Director and the Head of Finance, in consultation with the Cabinet Member for Performance and Resources, is given delegated authority to make additions, deletions or transfers to or from Energy Management Schemes. - 7.
+That Cabinet recommend to Council that the Project Fund is redesignated and that £496k is used to create a new reserve called the Capital Economic Regeneration reserve and that the remaining balance on the reserve of £2.354m be renamed as the Commercial Opportunities and Invest to Save reserve. - 8.
+That Cabinet refer the Capital Strategy 2020/21 and Final Capital Proposals 2020/21 to 2024/25 to the Corporate Resources Scrutiny Committee for review and the comments of Scrutiny committee be referred to Cabinet. - 9.
+That Cabinet approve the reprofiling of the Band B programme for the School Investment Strategy for the years 2019/20 to 2024/25 as shown in paragraph 2.36 of this report.